Skip to content

 Notification Reliability

-1. Listener health check — Enable --shutdown-on-listener-failure on the QueueManager so it stops (and can be restarted by a supervisor) if the LISTEN channel becomes unhealthy.
+1. Listener health check — Run with the pgq run --shutdown-on-listener-failure flag (or pass shutdown_on_listener_failure=True to QueueManager.run()) so the manager stops (and can be restarted by a supervisor) if the LISTEN channel becomes unhealthy.

 2. Minimize the refresh poll — Set a long refresh_interval to rely primarily on notifications when your channel is stable: